 that provide a medically supervised first aid service.
 Licensing requirements for the storage and administration of drugs may apply.

 No licensing, legislative or certification requirements apply to this unit at the time of publication.

 We are a local independent training company that provides Work cover approved courses and refresher training online and locally.
 Like the Red Cross, St John Ambulance and Surf Lifesaving, we are fully regulated by The Australian Governments Skills Quality Authority (ASQA) to provide the health, safety and emergency CPR qualifications we deliver.

 We can also tailor the training to your specific needs. eg dental surgeries, sports trainers, mines rescue, medic and paramedical staff disability support workers, nursing students PEPs etc.

-Is Your CPR Course a Nationally Recognised Qualification?
+Is Your Pain Management Course a Nationally Recognised Qualification?

 - Basic numeracy and literacy skills are needed to attend this course.

 - Access to a computer with internet, as well as basic computer skills is required for completion of this unit.

 - If you have ANY special needs (eg, language/literacy/numeracy difficulties/ physical disabilities etc) that you think may impact on your ability to complete this training please let us know prior to enrolling.

 - Participants MUST research the legalities relating to the carrying and use of methoxyflurane in their own state /territory.